sahilrajput03/learn-raspberry/using-mongodb.md

 		]
 	}
 )
+// CONNECT USING MONGO SHELL: mongo -u mohit -p mohit 192.168.18.13/db1 (you may change db later via `use db2` and check selected by via `db` command)
+// CONNECT USING CONNECTING STRING USING MongoDB COMPASS: mongodb://mohit:mohit@192.168.18.13:27017/db1

 // CREATING USER IN car DATABASE AND ASSIGNING READ/WRITE ACCESS TO IT BY GIVING IT `readWrite` ROLE use car